franc6/snips-hassio-addon/README.md

 their documentation for more information.

 ## TODO
-The following list is in no particular order...
+The following list is in no particular order, but represent the features I think are still needed before a 1.0 release.

-- Support the SuperSnipsTTS script.
+- Add support for configuring skills in the assistant through the web ui
-- Support on-device audio, but only if it exists.
+- Support the SuperSnipsTTS script
-- Add support for configuring skills in the assistant -- through the web ui or through config flows??
+- Support on-device audio, but only if it exists
-- Automatically download assistant ZIP file (requires config updates, too)
+- Automatically download assistant ZIP file from the snips console or a git repository

 [![Buy me some pizza](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/qpunYPZx5)